Karunamon/puppet-zenoss/README.md

 A Puppet report handler for creating Zenoss events from failed runs to [zenoss](http://www.zenoss.com).
 It includes sending all log data.

+This version is compatible with the API changes in Zenoss 4.x and later.

 Requirements
 ------------